-full callback For those needing control over the behavior. internally AbstractJaasAuthenticationProvider wraps these JaasAuthenticationCallbackHandler s with an InternalCallbackHandler.
+callback For those needing full control over the behavior, internally AbstractJaasAuthenticationProvider wraps these JaasAuthenticationCallbackHandler s with an InternalCallbackHandler.
 The InternalCallbackHandler is the class that actually implements JAAS normal CallbackHandler interface.
 Any time that the JAAS LoginModule is used, it is passed a list of application context configured InternalCallbackHandler s.
-If the LoginModule requests a callback InternalCallbackHandler callback the the is in-turn passed JaasAuthenticationCallbackHandler s being wrapped.
+If the LoginModule requests a callback against the InternalCallbackHandler s, the callback is in-turn passed to the JaasAuthenticationCallbackHandler s being wrapped.